- What are electromagnetic fields?

 The Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) monitors compliance with the treaty through seismic measurements, radioactivity measurements and special microphones in the oceans and the atmosphere.
 The Federal Office for Radiation Protection (BfS) participates in the verification by monitoring radioactivity and supports the German Federal Foreign Office in the technical evaluation and assessment of the data.

-As an international network, the CTBTO is designed to detect secret nuclear weapons tests worldwide.
-Several dozens of networking monitoring stations worldwide can capture minute traces of radioactivity in the air.
+The international network of the CTBTO is designed to detect secret nuclear weapons tests worldwide.
+Several dozens of linked monitoring stations worldwide can capture minute traces of radioactivity in the air.
 The Federal Office for Radiation Protection operates one of these stations for highly sensitive radioactivity measurements on Mt Schauinsland near Freiburg.

 The treaty and its monitoring